Dream holidays take you to the breathtaking places you've seen in magazines and on social media but have always wanted to experience for yourself.

 From spotting orcas, humpback and minke whales, leopard seals and a variety of penguins up close, to having access to activity equipment, including trekking poles and kayaks, so you can experience life as a true explorer, Good Housekeeping's exclusive and sustainable trip with Antarctica expert Hurtigruten is one to book for a unique travel experience.

-7. Take in the beauty of the cherry blossom in Japan
+7. Take in the beauty of the cherry blossom season on a cruise around Japan

 A natural wonder that only occurs for a few weeks each spring, the Japanese cherry blossom is a seriously big deal and a must-have on your travel bucket list for its sheer beauty you can only truly appreciate by being there.
 Tokyo's parks offer many cherry blossom viewing opportunities, while you'll want to get out of the capital to see the flowers in bloom.